Mountain Lake (Virginia): Mountain Lake Lodge

 In the early 21st century, the lake levels diminished due to a prolonged drought in Southwest Virginia and the geology that makes up the bottom of the lake.
 In October 2008, the lake receded to a pond status, and remained mostly or completely dry until refilling in 2020.
 During this time, the remains of Samuel Ira Felder were discovered in the bottom of the lake.
 He drowned in July 1921 when he fell overboard while canoeing with friends.

-Filming Dirty Dancing
+Dirty Dancing

 Mountain Lake Hotel was the site for much of the on-location filming of the 1987 hit movie Dirty Dancing which starred Patrick Swayze and Jennifer Grey.
 The Stone Lodge stood in for "Kellerman's Resort", a fictional mountain retreat in the Catskill Mountains of upstate New York.
 Like Kellerman's, the real Mountain Lake Hotel Resort also offers many indoor and outdoor activities for guests such as games like table tennis and billiards, water activities like paddle boating, canoeing, and fishing, and dry activities like mountain biking and hiking.

 The other site was the 1927 Lake Lure Inn located in Lake Lure, North Carolina.